jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 I> *This does not, however, affect printing or other output.*
 I> Functions such as `htmlfontify-buffer` and `ps-print-buffer` will I> not honor these text properties.
-For printing, it would be better I> to convert to HTML or PDF first (e.g,. using Pandoc) and then I> print.
+For printing, it would be better I> to convert to HTML or PDF first (e.g., using Pandoc) and then I> print.

 ## Compiling to a Temporary Buffer or Kill Ring